Sunday, June 30, 2024

 • As expected, a moderate negative correlation (-0.2033) exists between building age and Sale Price, which aligns with the general understanding that older buildings tend to be less expensive than newer ones in the real estate market.

-• A strong positive correlation (0.7780) exists between Heated SF and Sale Price, which is also expected, as larger buildings tend to fetch higher prices.
+• A strong positive correlation (0.7780) exists between Heated SF and Sale Price, as expected, since larger buildings tend to fetch higher prices.

-• There is a moderate positive correlation (0.5123) between Bathrooms and Sale Price, which is also to be expected.
+• There is a moderate positive correlation (0.5123) between Bathrooms and Sale Price, as expected.

 Multicollinearity

-Multicollinearity occurs when two or more independent variables in a regression model are highly correlated, leading to unstable and unreliable estimates of the coefficients.
+Multicollinearity occurs when two or more independent variables in a regression model are highly correlated, leading to unstable and unreliable coefficient estimates.

-Therefore, when looking for multicollinearity, we are concerned with correlations between the independent variables, not their correlation with the dependent variable (Sale Price in this case).
+Therefore, when assessing multicollinearity, we are concerned with correlations among the independent variables, not with their correlations with the dependent variable (Sale Price in this case).

 Here's how to assess multicollinearity among independent variables: